 - I’m standardizing the Udacity event experience by developing a playbook anyone in the company can use.
 To get it off the ground, I worked with the Marketing team and the Video team.
 I needed to understand the process they require for capturing an event, streaming it, promoting it, and measuring analytics.
 Then I identified leads from the student-facing teams across our offices.
 Next, I set up a Google Doc with a core structure and specific ‘asks’ for them to contribute to the content.
 I closed by holding a meeting to review and creating a shared Google Drive workflow across teams.

 - We’re experimenting with virtual ‘open house’ sessions where alumni share their experiences with a particular Nanodegree program with prospective students.
 Team members from the Growth, Content Development, Community and Careers team are all involved to help promote the event on the website, capture ‘top of the funnel’ leads, create content, coordinate globally (e.g. choose amenable time zones) and source alumni.

 What’s an area where you’re trying to grow in your role?

 Many areas – I want to nurture my overall management skills, both managing projects, managing up, managing laterally, managing expectations and so on.
 We are a distributed team, so communication is especially important and a skill I’d like to lean into.

-Community can be a ‘squishy’ field as far as measuring impact; some measure broad impact and others measure deep.
-We’re a data-driven company, so we measure broad impact as far as the total number of alumni reached, engaged, and reporting back career outcomes; total number of learning webinars and impressions; and experiments run and learned from.
+A community can be a ‘squishy’ field as far as measuring impact; some measure broad impact and others measure deep.
+We’re a data-driven company, so we measure broad impact as far as the total number of alumni reached, engaged, and reporting back career outcomes; the total number of learning webinars and impressions; and experiments run and analyzed.

 What skills (tech/non-tech) have you improved as a result of working in this role?